filipwasil/fillwave/README.md

 - OpenGL ES 3.0 and OpenGL 3.3+ support with programmable pipeline
 - Engine can be fully open source and free under BSD license

+- All models placed in examples/linux/data are various models which I found across internet.
+  I was looking only for free ones in case of which the license permits for placing them here.
+  If your work is placed here, please write to me and i will change it or remove it.

 # Building with cmake

 To build Fillwave you must have [CMake](https://cmake.org/), [GIT](https://git-scm.com/) and C++ compliers installed (So far, Clang and GCC are supported.
 MSVC version will be available soon).
 If you are not familiar with CMake I created few scripts to help you with building the project.
 Note that we use external libraries - each of them in separate git submodule.